NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 echo "starting learning on GPU" srun --pack-group=2 --nodes=1 --gres=gpu:1 -w $learner_node ray start --block --address "$ip_head" --redis-password=$redis_password &
 ```
-The first two parts are identical to those from the previous section.
-We also add one more for engaging the GPU node.
+The slurm commands for the head and rollout nodes are identical to those from the previous section.
+A third command is also added for engaging the GPU node.

-Finally, we call
+Finally, call
 ```batch
 python -u simple_trainer.py --redis-password $redis_password --num-cpus $rollout_num_cpus --num-gpus 1
 ```
 to begin training.
-Note that here we also add the `---num-gpus` argument to include the GPU node that RLlib will utilize for policy training.
-There is no need to manually declare the GPU for policy trainig in the `simple_trainer.py`, RLlib will automatically recognize the existence of GPU and use it accordingly.
+Add the `---num-gpus` argument to include the requested GPU node (or nodes in case of `--gres=gpu:2`) for policy training.
+There is no need to manually declare the GPU for policy training in the `simple_trainer.py`, RLlib will automatically recognize the available GPU and use it accordingly.

-The repo contains complete slurm file versions for both [`env_example_gpu`](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/gpu_trainer.sh) and [`env_gpu_optimized_tf`](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_optimized_tf.yml).
-They can be used as direct templates for your own experiments.
+The repo contains the complete slurm file versions for both [`env_example_gpu`](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/gpu_trainer.sh) and [`env_gpu_optimized_tf`](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_optimized_tf.yml), and they can be used as templates for future projects.

-## Outcome
+## Outputs

-The output will be of the same nature as before, the only difference is that you will be able to confirm that a single GPU is also utilized (`1.0/1 GPUs`):
+The output presents the same data as when running CPU-only experiments.

+The difference is that now a GPU is also utilized (`1.0/1 GPUs`).
+This is the easiest way to make sure that a GPU was indeed allocated:
 ```
 == Status ==
 Memory usage on this node: 6.5/92.8 GiB